cockroachdb/docs/v22.1/migration-overview.md

 - [Unimplemented features.](#unimplemented-features)
 - [Differences from other databases.](#differences-from-other-databases)

-If you are migrating from a PostgreSQL database, [use the **Schema Conversion Tool**](../cockroachcloud/migrations-page.html) on the {{ site.data.products.db }} Console to analyze your schema for SQL incompatibilities.
-The tool will identify and help you resolve errors in your schema, and then create a new CockroachDB database to which you can [move your data](#step-2-move-your-data-to-cockroachdb).
+If you are migrating from a PostgreSQL database, use the following CockroachDB Molt migration tools:

+- [Use the **Schema Conversion Tool**](../cockroachcloud/migrations-page.html) on the {{ site.data.products.db }} Console to analyze your schema for SQL incompatibilities.
+The tool will identify and help you resolve errors in your schema, and then create a new CockroachDB database with the converted schema.
+- [Move your data](#step-2-move-your-data-to-cockroachdb) to the new database using [AWS DMS](aws-dms.html).

 ### Unimplemented features